LDAP, Server Schema at UIUC

 uiucEduType value eduPersonAffiliation values staff, emeriti staff, employee, member student, extramural student, member retired, unihigh, special, olli member allied, iei affiliate extrahelp employee degree alum

 The eduPersonPrimaryAffiliation attribute is intended to represent the primary role of the individual.
-The first value in the following list that occurs in the eduPersonAffiliation attribute is chosen as the primary affiliation: staff, student, member, employee, affiliate.
+The first value in the following list that occurs in the eduPersonAffiliation attribute is chosen as the primary affiliation: staff, student, member, employee, affiliate, alum.

 - The nickname attribute: The eduPersonNickname attribute is populated based on the eduPersonNickname attribute.
 These same values are also used to generate alternate givenName and cn values (see "Value generation for name-related attributes" below).